poetaster/rampart/README.md

 # rampart
 An arduino semi-modular synth companion to keep, moat and bastl's kastle.

+Rampart can use an Arduino Nano or an LGT8F238.
+I sell them with the latter chip since it's twice as fast and has on more 16 bit timer:

-The prototype uses an Arduino Nano.
-The Mozzi library is used for synthesis.
+ The Mozzi library is used for some synthesis sketches and some are just direct PWM with timers.

 ![V3 top pcb](rampartv3_pcb.jpg)